Understanding

 If any underground plumber for a bathroom or kitchen in the basement is to be done, now is the time that will be completed.
 A plumbing inspection will also need to be done by the plumbing inspector.
 After that we are ready for the basement floor.

 The next step is back-fill.
-Once the floor is poured and just before the home is to come we back fill the foundation.
-If they soil is not suitable for drainage, such as clay.
-Sand will need to be hauled in.
+Once the floor is poured and just before the home is to come, we back fill the foundation.
+If the soil is not suitable for drainage, such as clay, sand will need to be hauled in.
 The sill plate and sill sealer will also need to be installed at this time.

-Now we are ready for the modular home to home in.
+Now we are ready for the modular home to move in.

 Setting Home & Making Weather Tight!